Jim Pepper: Early life

 Jim Pepper was born on June 18, 1941, to Gilbert and Floy Pepper in Salem, Oregon.
 He grew up in Portland.
 He attended Parkrose High School and Madison High School.

 Music career

 Beginning in the late 1960s, Pepper became a pioneer of fusion jazz.
 His band, The Free Spirits (active between 1965 and 1968, with guitarist Larry Coryell), is credited as the first to combine elements of jazz and rock.
 His primary instrument was the tenor saxophone (he also played flute and soprano saxophone).

 Of Kaw and Creek heritage, Pepper also achieved notoriety for his compositions combining elements of jazz and Native American music.
-Don Cherry and Ornette Coleman encouraged Pepper to reflect his roots and heritage and incorporate it into his jazz playing and composition.
-He was a musical director for Night of the First Americans, a Native American self-awareness benefit concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C. in 1980 and played also at numerous powwows.
+Don Cherry (of Choctaw and African American heritage) and Ornette Coleman encouraged Pepper to reflect his roots and heritage and incorporate it into his jazz playing and composition.
+He was a musical director for Night of the First Americans, a Native American self-awareness benefit concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C., in 1980 and played also at numerous powwows.
 Pepper supported the American Indian Movement.